destinygg/destinypositions/docs/politics.md

 All policies instituted by the government are going to have pros and cons.
 Let's debate these policies and try to find out which ones will be the best.
 Once we know that, we can then put pressure on our local politicians and state representatives to try and implement the ones that are politically feasible.

 Inversely, most socialists that I talk to have no actual policy positions.
-They live in a land of fantasy where all capital is abolished, without a plan for how to get there and without a plan for solving the real world problems that we are facing right now.
+They live in a land of fantasy where all capital is abolished, without a plan for how to get there and without a plan for solving the real-world problems that we are facing right now.

 Also see [the section on voting](#voting).